dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 #   MIN__1     QS__2    RBS__1    GPS__1         T         G
 #        0         0         0         0        95        95
 ```
 G is goals.
-No one scored this year, so no variation, so can remove it for clustering purposes.
-T?
+No one scored this year, so no variation, so can remove it for clustering purposes. and T?
 ```r
 table(goalies$T)
 #